Neocities

 Neocities is a commercial web hosting service for static pages.
-It offers 1 GB of storage space for free sites and no server-side scripting for both paid and free subscriptions.
-The service's expressed goal is to revive the support of free web hosting of the now-defunct GeoCities.
-Neocities started in 2013.
-As of 2022, it hosted more than 460,000 sites.
+It offers 1 GB of storage space, 200 GB of bandwidth for free sites and no server-side scripting for both paid and free subscriptions.
+The service's expressed goal is to "revive the support of free web hosting of the now-defunct GeoCities".
+Neocities was launched in 2013 by Kyle Drake.
+As of November 12th, 2025, it hosted more than 1,347,399 sites.
+The service is powered by an open-source backend provided under the FreeBSD license.

 History

 Neocities was created by Kyle Drake on May 23, 2013, and launched on June 28, 2013, offering 10 megabytes of file storage for every user.
 It initially served as an archive for sites previously hosted on GeoCities before the latter's shutdown.

 On May 8, 2014, Neocities announced that it would limit the bandwidth speed of the FCC headquarters to early dial-up modem speeds as a protest against FCC's stance on net neutrality.
 This protest received wide attention and lasted until February 2, 2015.

-The service hosted about 55,000 to 57,000 sites in 2015, which had risen to over 460,000 by 2022.
+The service hosted about 55,000 to 57,000 sites in 2015, which had risen to over 460,000 by 2022, and 615,700 by 2023.
+On February 10, 2025, Neocities reached over one million hosted sites.

-As of currently, Neocities allows 1 GB of storage to free users, and 50 GB of storage to "supporters".
+As of currently, Neocities allows 1 GB of storage, 200 GB of bandwidth to free users, and 50 GB of storage, 3000 GB of bandwidth to "supporters".

+Neocities claims that if the bandwidth limit is reached, the website won't be taken down immediately.
+"This is a soft limit.
+Temporary surges are fine, we won't take your site down immediately, and we're very flexible."

 Usage

-Neocities allows users to create their own websites using programming languages such as HTML, CSS, and JavaScript.
-The tool comes with a built-in debugger for the languages listed previously.
-It also allows users to use other languages as well, but it will not check their errors.
+Neocities allows users to create their own websites using HTML, CSS, and JavaScript, and the development tool comes with a built-in debugger for these languages.
+The intention is for users to create personal websites reminiscent of GeoCities.
+Files can be modified by using Neocities' own web text editor, or uploaded directly either within the dashboard, using the Neocities command-line tool, WebDAV mounting, or their REST API.

 Neocities has 2 options for users to store their data.
 A free plan, which has 1 gigabyte of data storage and slower transfer speeds, and a paid plan, which allows 50 gigabytes of storage and faster transfer speeds.
 The paid plan costs $5.00 per month, and funds go to server expenses.

-Neocities allows users to host HTML files, CSS files, Javascript files, Markdown files, XML files, text files, fonts and images.
+The files that free users can host on Neocities are restricted to HTML files, CSS files, JavaScript files, Markdown files, XML files, text files, fonts and images.
 By upgrading to their paid plan, this restriction is removed.
 This restriction is in place to prevent it from becoming a "file dump".